ericvolp12/white-water/README.md

     - `storage.go` - Contains structures for managing the state of the node and logs.
 Implements the get and set interfaces for updating the local model after a consensus round.
 Allows leaders to get local values from the model.

 ## Running White Water
-To run White Water, first ensure you have Golang installed, we recommend Go 1.8+.
+To run White Water, first ensure you have Golang installed and correctly configured, we recommend Go 1.8+.

 Next, ensure you have the ZeroMQ dependencies by installing `ZeroMQ version 4.0.1 or above.
 To use CURVE security in versions prior to 4.2, ZeroMQ must be installed with libsodium enabled.`